acl-org/reviewer-paper-matching/README.md

 and "Author/Reviewer Profiles" saving them to `scratch/Submission_Information.csv` and `scratch/Profile_Information.csv`.

+Natalie has hard-coded (line 50) a file path to u_tracks.txt, a file with track names.
+It is included in the repo.
+(Exact same one as for COI detection.)
+Please do change this to something smarter.

 **Step 2:** Process these files into the jsonl or npy format used by this software:

     python softconf_extract.py \